 - Scroll Starts: The ratio of page views where a scroll event occurred, expressed as a decimal.

-- Total Engaged Time: The total amount of time in seconds spent actively on a page across sites.
+- Total Engaged Time: The total amount of time in seconds spent actively on a page.

 - Pageviews: The number of pages viewed.